 • Not-for-profit organisations, including charities and Community Interest Companies

 Projects must include a collaboration of at least two organisations and may include two or more of the same organisation type.
 For example, proposals which involve partnerships between a university and its associated NHS Trust, or an SME and an NHS service provider, are considered eligible collaborations.
-If support for a clinical trial is requested, one of the partners must be an NHS organisation.
+If support for a clinical trial is requested, one or more of the partners must be an NHS organisation or social care service provider that will act as the site(s) for evaluation.

 Specialist services or expertise may be brought into the team through consultancy or sub-contract arrangements with appropriate justification.
-Sub-contractors may be based outside of the UK.
+Sub-contractors may be based outside of the UK if suitably justified.

 Tips for assembling a strong team

-• Project teams must have demonstrable expertise and experience in all areas relevant to deliver the project, which may include scientific research, product development, clinical research, patient and public involvement, project management, intellectual property management, regulatory strategy and health economics.
+• Project teams must have demonstrable expertise and experience in all areas relevant to deliver the project, which may include scientific research, product development, clinical study design and delivery, implementation research, information governance and data management, patient and public involvement, project management, intellectual property management, regulatory strategy and health economics.

 • For projects with a clinical emphasis, it is expected that project teams encompass all relevant expertise required for the design and delivery of the clinical study, such as clinical trial methodologists, statisticians, research nurses, allied health and/or social care professionals.
-The involvement of an accredited Clinical Trial Unit (CTU) in the design of clinical trials is strongly encouraged.
+The involvement of an accredited Clinical Trial Unit (CTU) is expected for larger clinical studies including Randomised Controlled Trials, and justification needs to be provided for studies where this is not the case.
+Generally, we encourage the involvement of a CTU in the design and delivery of any clinical studies.

 • We expect the day-to-day running of projects to be handled by a project manager.
 While it is acceptable for the lead applicant to act as the project manager, for larger consortia in particular we strongly advise the inclusion of a dedicated project manager on a part-time basis.